 It's possible to work part time following successful completion of training.

 Career breaks may be possible but you must keep up to date with any technical developments and you'll need to retrain on your return to work in order to meet Health & Care Professions Council (HCPC) registration requirements.

-The STP is a three-year, full-time, workplace-based training programme and during this time you'll be employed by an NHS Trust as a trainee healthcare scientist.
+The STP is a three-year, full-time, workplace-based training programme and during this time you'll be employed by an NHS Trust or other healthcare provider on a fixed-term contract and paid a salary as a trainee healthcare scientist.
 The first year of training is spent on rotation in a range of settings before specialising in years two and three.
-Training includes study for an approved and accredited Masters degree in blood sciences.
+Training includes fully funded part-time study for an approved and accredited Masters degree in blood sciences.

 If you already work for the NHS, you can apply to the STP as an internal candidate.
 See the National School of Healthcare Science (NSHCS) website for programme details for both external and internal applicants.

 Details of training posts may be advertised in the New Scientist, but candidates must apply through the online application portal Oriel.
 Recruitment usually takes place in January but check the NSHCS website regularly for details.

 On successful completion of the STP you're eligible to apply for a Certificate of Attainment from the Academy for Healthcare Science (AHCS), which allows registration as a clinical scientist with the HCPC.
 See the NSHCS website for full details on how to apply.